semad/getMedia/docs/DASHBOARD_IMPLEMENTATION_SPEC.md

 - [ ] Implement complete data aggregation logic
 - [ ] Add Chart.js implementation to JavaScript
 - [ ] Test with sample analysis data
-- [ ] Verify single page generation works
+- [ ] Verify static HTML generation works
 - [ ] Test error handling scenarios

 This implementation specification provides a complete roadmap for building the dashboard system, integrating with the existing codebase, and maintaining consistency with the established patterns and configuration structure.